English

 1.2 Advantages and Limitations

-MIM excels at producing highly complex geometries with tight tolerances, allowing for precise, detailed parts without extensive post-processing.
+MIM excels at producing highly complex geometries with tight tolerances, enabling the creation of precise, detailed parts without requiring extensive post-processing.
 It is particularly advantageous for high-volume production runs due to automated processes and minimal waste.
 Nevertheless, inherent porosity due to the sintering stage can reduce the density and mechanical performance of MIM-produced parts, potentially limiting their application in scenarios involving extreme stress or impact conditions.

 Section 2: Understanding Forging